ydm/mist/README.md

 ### Quickstart

-Want to waste some gas?
+Want to waste some resources?
 Say no more:

 ```Lisp
 (defun fib (i)